 2. Have China and South Korea recognized and enforced each other's judgments?

-South Korea has recognized and enforced Chinese judgments, and likewise, China has recognized and enforced South Korean judgments.
+South Korea has recognized and enforced Chinese judgments, and likewise China has also recognized and enforced judgments made by South Korea.

 Below is the list of cases concerning the recognition and enforcement of judgments between China and South Korea.